neondatabase/website/content/docs/guides/prisma.md

 This error most likely means that the Prisma query engine timed out before the Neon compute instance was activated.

 A Neon compute instance has two main states: _Active_ and _Idle_.
 Active means that the compute instance is currently running.
-If there is no query activity for 5 minutes, Neon places a compute instance into an idle state.
+If there is no query activity for 5 minutes, Neon places a compute instance into an idle state by default.
 For more information, see [Compute lifecycle](/docs/introduction/compute-lifecycle/).

 When you connect to an idle compute instance from Prisma, Neon automatically activates it.
 Activation typically happens within a few seconds but added latency can result in a connection timeout.
 To address this issue, try adjusting your Neon connection string with the following parameters: